 Here’s the thing about SMMAs.
 Tons of people have created one, and very few ever make any real money.
 Why?
 Because they have no clue what they’re doing.

 Too many people think that social media is easy.
 It’s not.
 They think it’s just a matter of throwing up posts every day.
 It’s not.
 They think it’s about looking cool, and capitalizing on those vanity metrics — likes, comments.
 It’s not.

 So, are there tons of SMMAs?
 Too many SMMAs?
 Yes.
 Does that mean you can’t succeed?
 No.

 A lot of industries are saturated.
 All this means is that if every SMMA is going in one direction, you need to go in another direction.
 You need a way to stand out.

 Let’s talk about what that means.

-A lot of people are starting SMMAs and pitching themselves as a full-service digital marketing agency.
+A lot of people are starting SMMAs and pitching themselves as full-service digital marketing agencies.
 These are solopreneurs saying that they run a full-service digital marketing agency.

 No one human can run a full-service agency.
 So, here’s my first tip for you.